airbnb/lottie-android/README.md

 You can also load the composition directly using `LottieComposition` and pass it to a `LottieAnimationView` or `LottieDrawable`.

+In addition, `LottieViewAnimator` allows you to define a view animation with After Effects.
+Check the docs for `LottieViewAnimator` to learn more.

 ## Performance
 1. If the composition has no masks or mattes then the performance and memory overhead should be quite good.
 No bitmaps are created and most operations are simple canvas draw operations.
 2. If the composition has mattes, 2-3 bitmaps will be created at the composition size.
 The bitmaps are created automatically by lottie when the animation view is added to the window and recycled when it is removed from the window.
 For this reason, it is not recommended to use animations with masks or mattes in a RecyclerView because it will cause significant bitmap churn.